Speech-Language Pathology

 • Complete any applications directly to the programs to which you are applying (if necessary).

-• Continue obervation and professional activities.
+• Continue observation and professional activities.

 Senior Year